Stuart Forster reviews the process of creating a Professional Line photobook using software from Saal Digital.

 Rather than include multiple images on each page, I wanted to keep the layout simple and showcase my photos.
 I selected a layout that enabled me to show one photograph per page.

-As it was a photobook, I decided to keep captions short and simple.
+As the emphasis was the photography, I decided to keep captions short and simple.
 The text editor took a bit of getting used to.
 I made use of it to ensure the sizing and positioning of captions were consistent.

 Dragging and dropping photos onto the layout proved easy enough but a couple of times I ran into minor issues re-sizing photos; teething problems due to my unfamiliarity with the system.
 I was careful to take into account the bleed, the area at the edge of the page that’s lost when pages are cut to size.
 Saal’s proprietary software provided warnings about the bleed.